Table of Contents:

 - No re-routing of the intestines like gastric bypass.

 - Vitamins and minerals are required for life.
-However, the risk of vitamin and mineral deficiencies is lower than duodenal switch and gastric bypass.
+However, the risk of vitamin and mineral deficiencies is lower than the duodenal switch and gastric bypass.

 - Less long-term data compared to gastric bypass.